 Graham’s position puts him at odds with other GOP senators, including Rand Paul of Kentucky, who has said he would like to hear from Hunter Biden if Democrats are successful in their push for impeachment witnesses.

-“The president gets to call anybody he thinks would be good for his defense, the prosecution can call who they want, but I don’t think we should selectively call witnesses that don’t like the president,” Paul argued a week ago.
+“The president gets to call anybody he thinks would be good for his defense, the prosecution can call who they want, but I don’t think we should selectively call witnesses that don’t like the president,” Paul a week ago.

 In addition, Senate Majority Leader Mitch McConnell, Paul’s senior from Kentucky, hinted that he would accept calling Hunter Biden if Democrats were able to call their own witnesses.